 How Much Do Smart Clothes Cost?

 Incorporated technology makes smart clothing possible.
-However, this proves quite expensive, so it isn’t surprising that smart clothing tends to come with a higher price tag than a regular garment.
+However, this proves quite expensive, so it isn’t surprising that smart clothing tends to come with a higher price tag than regular garments.
 For example, a smart jacket could cost twice or even four times as much as a standard jacket in a similar style, depending on which brand you buy.

 Of course, older smart clothing will be cheaper than the latest releases.
-As expected with any type of fashion item or tech product.
+As expected with any fashion item or tech product.
 You can also find cheap imitations of big brand products on online marketplaces; however, these may lack the functionality of the real thing.